Family Gives Dog His Own Graduation Photo So He Doesn't Feel Left Out

 “Ollie’s always been treated like another one of my parents’ children.
 We always joke that he’s their favorite,” Alex, Ollie’s sister (who asked that her last name not be included), told The Dodo.
 “Coincidentally we got Ollie at a similar time that my sister moved away to university, so he really is my parents’ new child.
 He’s everyone’s favorite family member.
 Our friends even laugh at us for how obsessed we all are with Ollie — we even go on dog-friendly holidays every year just so we don’t have to leave him behind.”

-When Alex graduated college last year, her graduation ceremony was unfortunately canceled due to the pandemic, so her parents planned her a graduation at home instead — which actually worked out better anyway because it meant Ollie could be there too.
+When Alex graduated college in 2020, her graduation ceremony was unfortunately canceled due to the pandemic, so her parents planned her a graduation at home instead — which actually worked out better anyway because it meant Ollie could be there too.
 After posing for photos, Alex and her family realized that she and her sister both had graduation photos, but the third child of the family, Ollie, did not.

 And since they never want to leave Ollie out of anything they do, they decided to take some.